riddhi1212/Assam-app/readme.md

 	-	A foreign-key id col name HAS to be specified as fillable to mass fill it.
 	-	Redirect::to('url') takes URL, Redirect::route('name') takes named route.
 	-	Floated elements do not add to the height of the element they reside in properly.
 A similar scenario is described here: css-tricks.com/the-how-and-why-of-clearing-floats
+	-	If css change not affecting anything, go to Chrome > Dev tools.
+Settings icon > General > Disable cache (while Devtools is open).
+Then refresh.
+Check in Dev tools > Sources tab if the file is being loaded w all latest changes now.

 ----
 Todo: